 Meet the labor economics faculty >>

-The deadline for PhD program applications was January 4, 2019.
+The deadline for PhD program applications is January 7, 2020.

 Decisions are typically made with 1-2 weeks, so applications need to be complete by the deadline, including letters of recommendation, transcripts, and GRE scores.